scriptPilot/dexie-mysql-sync/README.md

 }
 ```

-The `listTasks` function is much more easier with the framework hook - example for React:
+The `listTasks` function is much more easier with the framework hooks - example for React:

 ```js
 import { useLiveQuery } from 'dexie-react-hooks'